Skin and bacteria… What’s the deal?

 According to the American Academy of Dermatology, topical probiotics work via “bacterial interference,” meaning they interfere with the ability of bad bacteria to provoke an immune reaction, by preventing colonization and infection on your skin.
 Essentially the bacteria can not attach to the biological surface to cause infection and inflammation.

 Evidence is building that probiotic skincare might be a ‘Fountain of Youth.’
 Studies suggest that elevating the good bacteria on our skin is essential so they can penetrate deeper to repair skin DNA, build collagen to fight wrinkles, combat sagging skin, diminish pigmentation problems, as well as slow down the aging process.
-These beneficial, topical skin probiotics lead to a more balanced skin biome, which assists in more healthy, beautiful-looking skin.
+These beneficial, topical skin probiotics lead to a more balanced skin biome, which assists in healthier and more beautiful-looking skin.